PDAL/PDAL/doc/workshop/exercises/analysis/clipping/clipping.rst

 `download this file here
 <https://github.com/PDAL/data/blob/master/autzen/autzen.laz>`_.
 We will use
 this file to demonstrate clipping points with a geometry.
-We're going to clip out the stadium into a new LAS file.
+We're going to clip out the stadium into a new COPC file.

 .. image:: ../../../images/clipping-autzen-view.png
     :target: ../../../../_images/clipping-autzen-view.png